OdayAli2249/FuzzyDrive---AI-Powered-Self-Driving-Car-Simulation/README.md

 ### Description:
 Welcome to **FuzzyDrive**, a Unity 3D simulation that demonstrates the capabilities of an AI-powered self-driving car using fuzzy logic and rule-based system technologies.
 This project tackles the complex challenge of implementing a self-driving car simulation, based on research from a self-driving car simulation paper which you can find [here](https://www.researchgate.net/publication/2247942_Fuzzy_Control_to_Drive_Car-Like_Vehicles).
+- The simulation features two vehicles: one operated by the user and the other navigated by an intelligent system leveraging fuzzy logic principles and knowledge-based systems.

 ### Features:
 - **Fuzzy Logic System**: The self-driving car's decision-making process is built on fuzzy logic, utilizing fuzzy variables and fuzzy sets to manage the uncertainties and continuous nature of real-world driving conditions.